CUBRID/cubrid-manual/en/sql/tuning.rst

                                 FROM products p
                             INNER JOIN cars rec_cars ON p.parent_id = rec_cars.id)
         SELECT item, price FROM cars ORDER BY 1;

+In the UNION query above, the first query is cached, but the second query is not cached because it references another table.

 2) When the query_cache hint is specified in a subquery that does not refer to another table